apache/activemq-artemis/docs/user-manual/en/slow-consumers.md

 relatively low then there may be delays in executing some of the checks.
 However, this will not impact the accuracy of the calculations used by the detection algorithm.
 See [thread pooling](thread-pooling.md) for more details about this pool.

+## Example

+See the [examples](examples.md) chapter for an example which shows how to detect a slow consumer with Apache ActiveMQ Artemis.